Computing multiplicity sequences: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referees for their careful reading of the paper and Macaulay2 package.
 The second author thanks D.\ Eisenbud, D.\ Grayson, and M.\ Stillman for organizing a {\tt Macaulay2} day during the special year in commutative algebra 2012-2013 at MSRI, where he learned how to write a package.
+The third author is supported by NSF Grant DMS \#2001645/2303605.